math-x-io/Mini-RSA/README.md

 # Mini-RSA
-School project when I implement a simplified version of RSA Cypher
+School project where I implement a simplified version of RSA Cypher